 the Campaign Discount will stop applying on and from the date the Service Transfer Order is completed; and

 if RSP subsequently places a Transfer Reversal in respect of that Eligible AVC, then, on and from the date the Transfer Reversal is completed, the Campaign Discount will apply to that Eligible AVC for the remainder of the Discount Period (on a pro-rata daily basis to the extent applicable).

+Note: For clarity, Service Transfer Orders include Non-Infrastructure Type Transfers.

 If: